-Every metal has different characteristics than a another metal.
+Every metal has different characteristics than another metal.
 Metals are located in all blocks of the periodic table. (s,p,d,f blocks) Metals prefer to eliminate electrons and form positive ions always and ionic compounds in most occasions.

 In this lesson, we discuss following topics.